Beep…beep …

 7. Do cost savings and engagement

 Many businesses use standard barcodes and the QR Code because both serve different purposes.
-That’s no longer true with a QR Code with GS1 Digital Link.
+That’s no longer true with a GS1 QR Code.

 Now, you don’t have to print and maintain two different symbols and their associated backends or processes.
 The same QR Code can engage your customers (by delivering content such as offers, pop-ups, and new launches) while helping you trace the product throughout its lifecycle.